The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: SWELLS galaxies as spiral galaxies

 \section{SWELLS galaxies as spiral galaxies}

 Understanding the selection function of any observational sample is essential, both in order to generalise results to its parent population, as well as to compare across samples.
 In the case of the SWELLS sample the selection function of the deflectors is sufficiently complicated that it is extremely hard to compute it accurately from first principles.
 We therefore take an alternative approach and reconstruct the basic features of the selection function {\it a posteriori} by comparing the properties of the SLACS detectors to those of a suitable comparison sample of non-lens galaxies.
 The comparison sample should be as close as possible in terms of controllable galaxy parameters, so that significant differences might be interpreted unambiguously as due to the lensing selection effect.
 It is particularly useful to perform this comparison for both confirmed lenses and not-confirmed lenses as this will help separate the effects of our SDSS-based pre-selection from those related to the ability of the deflectors to produce detectable strong lensing events.
+In this paper we focus on the properties of the SWELLS deflector galaxies, and leave for future work the issue of whether they live in an overdense environment \citep[which turns out not to be the case for the SLACS lenses, see][]{Aug08,Tre++09}.

 Among the quantities that are well-studied and available for large samples of galaxies, stellar mass and size (and therefore density) are particularly interesting and likely to influence the lensing selection function.
 We therefore choose to focus on the size-stellar mass correlation as our comparison tool \citep[for a similar analysis of the SLACS sample, based on the fundamental plane relation see][]{Tre++06}.